zigbee-on-host

 Tip

-ZigBee on Host saves the current state of the network in the file zoh.save.
+Zigbee on Host saves the current state of the network in the file zoh.save.
 It is similar to the NVRAM of an NCP coordinator.
 This file contains everything needed to re-establish the network on start, hence, a coordinator_backup.json is never created by Zigbee2MQTT.
 It is located alongside the database.db in the data folder.

 Tip